Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-- A cervical fracture is a break in 1 or more of the 7 cervical vertebrae (bones) in your neck.
+A cervical fracture is a break in a vertebra (bone) in your neck.
+The 7 cervical vertebrae are called C1 through C7.
 Cervical vertebrae support your head and allow your neck to bend and twist.
-The vertebrae enclose and protect the spinal cord, which controls your ability to move.
-Cervical fractures can happen after injuring the neck in motor vehicle accidents, falls, diving, and contact sports.
-Because a cervical fracture can also harm the spinal cord, it can be a very serious injury.
+The vertebrae enclose and protect the spinal cord.
+Nerves in the spinal cord control your ability to move.

 - You have a fever.